Zack Short Player Props: Tigers vs. Royals

 Zack Short At The Plate

-- Short is hitting .263 with three doubles, three home runs and eight walks.
+- Short has three doubles, three home runs and eight walks while batting .253.

+- In 48.5% of his 33 games this season, Short has picked up at least one hit.
+He's also had three multi-hit games.

-- Short has had an RBI in nine games this year (28.1%), including five multi-RBI outings (15.6%).
-He has also driven in three or more of his team's runs in one contest.
+- Short has an RBI in nine of 33 games this year, with multiple RBI in five of them.
+He has also driven home three or more of his team's runs in one contest.

-- He has scored at least once six times this year (18.8%), including one multi-run game.
+- In six of 33 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.